Senior Lecturer in the Discipline of Business in the Management Division in the Faculty of Business

 Tricia Philip-Rao is Interim Director at the Global Family Enterprise Program, where she supports both development and implementation of the program’s strategic initiatives.
 Before joining the Program she was Assistant Director at the Paul Milstein Center for Real Estate, where she managed communications, employment, and student-led programming.
 Tricia is an accomplished administrator who has worked at the University for more than a decade producing thought-driven content and events.
 Tricia graduated with an MA English and Comparative Literature from Columbia University Graduate School of Arts and Sciences, where she focused on the impact of disability on family systems as portrayed in literature and film.

 Adjunct Professor of Management

-Professor Patricia Angus, JD, MIA, TEP, is an adjunct professor Management Division of Columbia Business School, Managing Director of the Global Family Enterprise Program and Faculty Director of the Enterprising Families Program.
+Professor Patricia Angus, JD, MIA, TEP, is an adjunct professor Management Division of Columbia Business School and Faculty Director of the Enterprising Families Program.
 In 2012, she launched the popular Family Enterprise and Wealth course.
 She is founder and CEO of Angus Advisory Group LLC, an independent consulting firm.
 A recognized thought leader in multi-generational family governance and wealth, she has advised global families with businesses, trusts, and charitable foundations for more than two decades.